Publications

 Journal of the London Mathematical Society

-Journal of the LMS
+Journal of the London Mathematical Society cover image

 Managing Editors:

-Caroline Series FRS (University of Warwick)
+Caroline Series FRS University of Warwick

-Stuart White (University of Oxford)
+Stuart White University of Oxford

 About

-The Journal of the London Mathematical Society has been publishing leading research across a broad range of mathematics since 1926.
-The Journal welcomes papers of general or specialist interest that represent a significant advance in mathematical knowledge, as well as submissions that are deemed to stimulate new interest and research activity.
+Articles published in the Journal of the London Mathematical Society represent a significant advance in mathematical knowledge, or are deemed to stimulate new interest and research activity.

-The Journal shares an Editorial Board with the Bulletin of the London Mathematical Society.
-The Bulletin publishes shorter research articles (20 pages and below) as well as survey articles and obituaries.
+The Journal of the London Mathematical Society shares an Editorial Board with the Bulletin of the London Mathematical Society.
+The Bulletin of the London Mathematical Society publishes concise research articles (20 pages and below).
+Both journals employ the same high standard of peer review.

-The Journal is wholly owned and managed by the London Mathematical Society.
-All surplus income from its publishing programme is used to support mathematicians and mathematics research in the form of research grants, conference grants, prizes, initiatives for early career researchers, and the promotion of mathematics.
+100% of the funds generated by the Society’s publications are reinvested in mathematics, supporting mathematicians and mathematics research in the form of research grants, conference grants, prizes, initiatives for early career researchers, and the promotion of mathematics.

 Submit to the Journal